 Today guests have the tools to research what they want well in advance of their trip.
 They can compare prices, value, position, facilities, availability and read reviews, without leaving their home or workplace.

-Word of mouth is now more than just your circle of friends with the adaption of Social media like Facebook, the world has expanded.
-Social circles that people listen to for advice are no longer just family, friends and people in the town where you live.
+Word of mouth is now more than just your circle of friends with the adaption of social media, the world has expanded.
+The social circles that people listen to for advice are no longer just family, friends and people in the town where they live.

-Circles are larger and geographically bigger as well, as we constantly crave the need to stay in contact with more and more people, we belong to online groups and subscribe to pages receiving news and information feeds straight to your inbox.
+Circles are larger and geographically bigger.
+We constantly crave the need to stay in contact with more and more people.
+We belong to online groups and access pages online to receive news and information..

-It’s the information highway and it has the potential to bring in far more guests than a sign out the front of your motel.
+The information highway brings in far more guests than a sign out the front of your motel.